datacoves/docs/docs/how-tos/datacoves/how_to_projects.md

 - **Name** This is what will be displayed in the Datacoves landing page.
 - **Git Repo** This is the git repository associated with this project
-  - **Clone strategy** determines how Datacoves will communicate with your git repository(SSH or HTTPS).
+  - **Clone strategy** determines how Datacoves will communicate with your git repository(SSH, HTTPS, or Azure DevoOps Secret/Certificate).
 Each clone strategy is configured as follows:

     - **SSH** When SSH is selected, an SSH public Key will be automatically generated for you to configure in your git provider as a deployment key.
       ![Repo SSH Key](./assets/projects_ssh_key.png)